Philip Wharton, 1st Duke of Wharton: Political life

 Wharton turned Jacobite when travelling in 1716, or at least nominally Jacobite.
 He began signing his name "Philip James Wharton" to indicate his allegiance.
 Because he was a powerful speaker, an elegant writer, a wealthy (initially) peer, and a man with a seat in the House of Lords, the new Hanoverians always sought to gain him as an ally, while the old Jacobites were, at least initially, zealous to keep him on their side.

 Even before his losses in the South Sea Bubble stock market crash of 1720, Wharton incurred heavy debts.
 He was so indebted that he sold his Irish estates and used that money to invest in South Sea Company stock.
-When the bubble burst, he lost the staggering sum of £120,000 ($26,200,000 USD | 2020) (in an era when a middle-class salary in London might be £200 a year).
+When the bubble burst, he lost the staggering sum of £120,000 (US$26,200,000 | 2020) (in an era when a middle-class salary in London might be £200 a year).
 In response, he hired musicians and a hearse and held a public funeral for the South Sea Company.

 Wharton began to borrow money from Jacobite bankers and accumulated more debts.
-In 1719 Wharton is credited with founding the original Hellfire Club (not related to Dashwood's Hell-fire Club), which primarily performed parodies of religious rites.
 He became Grand Master of the Premier Grand Lodge of England in 1723, and was active in the House of Lords in opposition to Robert Walpole.
 In 1723, he wrote and spoke in favour of the exoneration of Francis Atterbury, the accused Jacobite bishop, although Atterbury's Jacobitism was superficial.
 He published The True Briton as a periodical to oppose the rise of Walpole.
 He was in favour of the Pretender not for religious or nationalist reasons but, he explained, because he was a true Old Whig like his father, whose principles had been betrayed by Walpole and the new non-native royals.